 Disclaimer: I’m not representing Amazon in any way with my posts, opinions written here are strictly my own.

-To find this, and more on this topic, visit me at my website: https://www.scarletink.com/interviewing-at-amazon-leadership-principles/
+To find the rest of this article, and more on this topic, please visit my website: https://www.scarletink.com/interviewing-at-amazon-leadership-principles/

 As a bar raiser at Amazon (a little googling will answer what that is if you’re not aware), I’ve gotten the opportunity to interview a lot of people.
 I’ve interviewed both very senior and very junior folks.
 Bar raisers do interview across all job families, and I’ve interviewed people for some pretty crazy positions.
 However, most of my interviews are for technical positions.
 Jobs like technical program managers, software development managers, quality engineers/managers, and of course the highest volume: software development engineers.